 DuPont observed its bicentennial as a chemical company in 2002, but the worldwide chemicals industry was so depressed at that time that there was little to celebrate.
 DuPont announced its plan to divest its nylon and fibers subsidiary and reorganize its remaining businesses into five groups: electronic and communications; performance materials; coatings and color; safety and protection; and agriculture and nutrition.

-Teijin and DuPont agreed to dissolve their nylon joint venture in Japan in 2002 (as soon as discussions with a labor union were completed).
-The decision was made because of the recession in the construction industry (which negatively affected demand for nylon carpeting) and because of global oversupply.
+Teijin and DuPont agreed to dissolve their nylon joint venture in Japan in 2002.
+The decision was made because of the recession in the construction industry (which negatively affected demand for nylon carpeting), because of global oversupply, and because of a belligerent labor union’s demands.

 DuPont acquired ChemFirst – an aniline and photoresist stripper company – in 2002 for US$408 million.
 ChemFirst was one of three producers of polyhydroxystyrene (PHS), the key polymer ingredient in chemically-amplified photoresists that operate with 248-nanometer photolithography.